1165 København K

 On-line: The KUA group on Facebook is a good place to find out about job openings, see what people have lost and found and read University Post articles. (-;

-High point of the year: At some, as yet identified date between 31 January and “spring”, work on Karen Blixens Plads is due to be complete and the square will be turned over to the university and KUA students, giving the campus a new focal point, and a place where you can get free Wi-Fi, charge your phone and park your bike under domes that look a lot like the Death Star.
+High point of the year: On 22nd August 2019 work on Karen Blixens Plads is due to be complete and the square will be officially opened and turned over to the university.
+KUA students will get a new focal point, and a place where you can get free Wi-Fi, charge your phone and park your bike under domes that look a lot like the Death Star.